ahmedshahein/double2fixedpoint/README.md

                'of_flag', Flag indicating that overflow has been occured
 The usage is as follow:
 x_fxp = double2fixedpoint(x, S, WL, FL, OF)
-It is developed and tested on Ocave 5.2.0
+It is developed and tested on Octave 5.2.0